Rybec/rest.py/README.md

 Python REST Server

 Update Note:
 	rest.py has been updated to run in Python 3.
 This has almost certainly broken Python 2 compatibility, and it is not reasonable at this time to try to maintain compatibility with Python 2.
-If Python 2 compatibility is necessary, use commit 9ca02d6905030dbfb1db5acf4e4394b98fea8965.
+If Python 2 compatibility is necessary, use commit 9ca02d6905030dbfb1db5acf4e4394b98fea8965 (now under tag Python2).

 Usage: